pharriso/ansible_workshop/exercises/ansible_rhel/tower-modules-tower-api/README.md

 We are going to install the awx.awx collection because the lab environment doesn't provide access to the certified content in [Automation Hub](https://www.ansible.com/products/automation-hub).

+As the student user on ansible-1 run the following:

 ```bash
 ansible-galaxy collection install awx.awx:19.1.0
 ```